 Real quick, for those who might be new to the concept: a buyer persona is a semi-fictional representation of your ideal buyer based on data, interviews, and some educated guesses.
-It’s basically a definition of your ideal buyer presented in a way that sounds like it’s talking about a specific person.
+It’s a definition of your ideal buyer presented in a way that sounds like it’s talking about a specific person.

 Why Do I Need Buyer Personas?

-Buyer personas are an easy tool that helps everyone in your company, specifically marketing and sales, understand your prospective customers.
+Buyer personas are an easy tool that helps everyone in your company, specifically marketing and sales, understand your prospective clients.
 With different people strategizing on campaigns, creating content, nurturing leads, and following up with emails, it’s important that everyone is aligned on who they are talking to and what specifically they should be talking about that matters to the prospect.

 The B2B sales cycle is more complex and much longer than B2C, with multiple decision-makers involved in the process.
-For example, a technology company that sells their software to hospitals likely needs to get buy-in from the hospital’s Chief Technology Officer, Chief Financial Officer, and perhaps someone from the clinical staff if the software impacts patient care.
+For example, a technology company that sells its software to hospitals likely needs to get buy-in from the hospital’s Chief Technology Officer, Chief Financial Officer, and perhaps someone from the clinical staff if the software impacts patient care.
 Each stakeholder cares about different things and needs to be “sold” in different ways.
 This is where your buyer personas come in.

 How Do I Create Buyer Personas?